yibo-huang/tigon/README.md

 * **Figure 8**: Comparison of different software cache-coherence protocols.

 ## Emulate a CXL Pod using VMs
 We emulate a CXL pod by running multiple virtual machines (VMs) on a single host connected to a CXL 1.1 memory module.
+So each host running on a real CXL pod is emulated by a VM running on a single host sharing access to a CXL memory module.

 ![](emulation.png)

 ## Important Notes
-* We are unable to provide access to CXL memory prototype due to its limited availability.
-Therefore, we provide pre-configured two-socket machines from [Chameleon Cloud](https://www.chameleoncloud.org/) to emulate it using remote NUMA memory.
-We highly recommend using these machines for AE as Tigon is well-tested on them.
-Please check HotCRP regarding the instructions to access these machines.
-* If you decide to use one of our pre-configured machines, please skip [Testbed Setup](#Testbed-Setup) and jump to [Compile and Run Tigon](#Compile-and-Run-Tigon) directly.
+* If you use one of our pre-configured machines, please skip [Testbed Setup](#Testbed-Setup) and jump to [Reproduce the Results with an All-in-one Script](#Reproduce-the-Results-with-an-All-in-one-Script) directly.
-* **Although the numbers obtained using emulated CXL memory may not be exactly the same as the paper, the overall trends should be the same.**
 * We provide raw numbers for Motor (one of our baselines) in ``results/motor``.
 If you would like to run Motor, please refer to https://github.com/minghust/motor.
 * Please execute the instructions in order and run all the commands in the project root directory.

 ## Testbed Setup

-1. Clone the repo
+1. Clone the repository
 ```bash
 git clone https://github.com/yibo-huang/tigon.git
 ```